Approved and Regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas.

 3. Select desired cohort.

-5. No minimum education level is required for acceptance into our program; however applicants must complete the DevMountain Coding Challenge in conjunction with the telephone interview.
+5. No minimum education level is required for acceptance into our program; however applicants must complete the DevMountain Coding Challenge in conjunction with the telephone consultation.
 Based on the Admissions team’s initial evaluation, applicants are given a series of coding challenge exercises of varying difficulty.
 Points are awarded for successful completion of each exercise, which means the applicant writes a solution to the exercise that is accepted by precourse.devmountain.com.

 Upon completion of the application steps, the DevMountain Admissions team evaluates each applicant and his/her abilities, aptitude, and general likelihood of success in a DevMountain program.
 If a student is accepted, he or she will receive an acceptance email with instructions on how to complete the precourse work, pay the tuition deposit, and how to arrange to begin attending class.